MatthewsO3/Fungorium/README.md

 This project was developed as part of the Software Project Laboratory course by a collaborative 5-person team, demonstrating effective teamwork and software engineering practices.

-## 🎮 How to Play

-[Add specific gameplay instructions here once you provide more details about the game mechanics]

-## 🐛 Known Issues

-[List any known issues or limitations]

-## 🤝 Contributing

-This project was developed as part of a university course.
-For academic integrity, please do not submit this code as your own work.

-## 📄 License

-This project was developed for educational purposes as part of a university course.
-Please respect academic integrity guidelines when referencing or using this code.

----

 **Note**: This project demonstrates the complete software development lifecycle from conception to delivery, including comprehensive documentation and collaborative development practices.